mit-cml/appinventor-sources/appinventor/docs/markdown/reference/blocks/math.md

 ![](images/math/number.png)

-Can be used as any positive or negative number (decimals included).
+Can be used as any positive or negative number.
 Clicking on the "0" in the block will allow you to change the number.

+The block supports normal base-10 numbers (for example: 2, 12, and 2.12), as well as C-like prefixes for other number bases.
+It supports:
+* Base-2 (binary) numbers, e.g. 0b10 (decimal 2)
+* Base-8 (octal) numbers, e.g. 0o14 (decimal 12)
+* Base-16 (hexadecimal) numbers, e.g. 0xd4 (decimal 212)

 ### =   {#=}